Article Published by Collen IP Attorney Appears in Intellectual Property Strategist

 For more, click here.

-Branding in the Collaborative Economy
+Branding in the Collaborative or Sharing Economy

-Legal Implications for Intellectual Property and Consumer Outreach February 4, 2014 – The "Collaborative Economy" describes an economic system where consumers prefer to share, rather than purchase, goods and services.
+Legal Implications for Intellectual Property and Consumer Outreach February 4, 2014 – The "Collaborative Economy" or "Sharing Economy" describes an economic system where consumers prefer to share, rather than purchase, goods and services.
 It seeks to empower consumers and free them from the burdens of ownership.
 This White Paper explores the tension between intellectual property and the collaborative philosophy.
 We suggest how brand owners can maintain and protect their valuable intellectual property assets and remain relevant players in the collaborative marketplace without violating the law.
-We also offer practical advice for branding in the collaborative economy and best practices in the following areas: Trademarks, Copyrights, Advertising & Marketing, Counterfeit and Grey Market Goods, and Patents.
+We also offer practical advice for branding in the sharing economy and best practices in the following areas: Trademarks, Copyrights, Advertising & Marketing, Counterfeit and Grey Market Goods, and Patents.

 Download the PDF here